MatheusLucas1/TrybeTunes/README.md

-In the TrybeTunes project, I developed an application capable of playing songs from the most varied bands and artists, creating a list of favorite songs and editing the user's profile.
+In the TrybeTunes project, I developed an application similar to spotify, capable of playing songs from the most varied bands and artists, creating a list of favorite songs and editing the user's profile.
 This application will be able to:

 Login;
 Search for a band or artist;